-Council supports Biodiversity Stewardship Agreements where appropriate, and there is one at Lansdowne Reserve.
+Council supports Biodiversity Stewardship Agreements where appropriate, such as one at Lansdowne Reserve.

 Although leases, licences and other estates have a maximum term of 30 years, the nature of Biodiversity Stewardship Agreements and other carbon sequestration projects means they are in-perpetuity agreements under the Biodiversity Conservation Act 2016.